-We see that this equation's (discussed more in Sec.
-3) doubling temperature of 2.36° C is very close to the Manabe and Wetherald (1975) estimate in the Table.
-In this equation we are using CO2 2019 estimates versus the reference year 1951.
-In general, the doubling temperature value of 2.36° C is the temperature increase that one would expect if we doubled CO2 from 312 to 624ppm.
-Then we would get another 2.36° C increase if we again doubled it to 1248ppm.
+In general, the TCR doubling temperature value Ax2.36°C, is the temperature increase that one would expect if we doubled CO2 from 312 to 624ppm.
+Then we would get another Ax2.36°C increase if we again doubled it to 1248ppm.
 The rate and magnitude of global climate change is determined by radiative forcing, climate feedbacks and the storage of energy by the climate system.
+Because A<1, it is difficult to obtain published ECS estimates shown in Table 2 and if we incorporate the UHI effect, it would make things even more difficult.
+Then in general, it is reasonable to detail this variable further.